Why Do New Yorkers, in the Pizza Capital of America, Actually Order Domino's?

 It boggles the mind of many a New Yorker that pizza chains like Domino’s and Pizza Hut not only have locations in the Pizza Capital of The World, they actually do brisk business.
-In New York, where a decent slice of pizza can be purchased for a buck and two world-class slices rarely set you back more than five dollars, why would anyone settle for mass-produced imitation?
+In New York, where a decent slice of pizza can be purchased for a buck and two world-class slices rarely set you back more than six or seven dollars, why would anyone settle for mass-produced imitation?

 We asked around the office, and sure enough a few co-workers sheepishly admitted to ordering the occasional Domino’s.
 The unanimous reason behind ordering Domino’s instead of an actual New York pizza?
 The fact that they’re two very different things.